cburdine/materials-ml-workshop/MaterialsML/scicomp/scipy.md

 # Integration

-As we have shown previously, Scipy also has funcionality to integrate Python functions in the `scipy.integrate` subpackage.
+As we have shown previously, Scipy can also numerically integrate Python functions in the `scipy.integrate` subpackage.
 Integration is often necessary when computing various physical quantities, such as wave function inner products in quantum mechanics.
+Integration is also used to simulate the trajectories of physical systems with respect to time.
 For example, we can numerically evaluate the Gaussian integral

 $$\int_{-\infty}^\infty e^{-x^2}\ dx = \sqrt{\pi}$$